contentful/ui-extensions-sdk/DEVELOPING.md

 We use semantic versioning.

-A commit that changes the public API of the SDK must come with a changelog entry and an updat to the API documentation.
+A commit that changes the public API of the SDK must come with a changelog entry and an update to the API documentation.
 The entry in the changelog should follow the [“Keep a Changelog” format](http://keepachangelog.com/).

 For additions the API documentation must end with _“In upcoming release”_.
 If a